Results benchmarking study digitization of operations of Italian companies

 • operational excellence (processes of generating, producing and distributing value to customers)

-• digital transformation (technologies to create new value for customers and economic returns for the company)
+• digital transformation(technologies to create new value for customers and economic returns for the company)

 • sustainability (environment and people).

-• The research results show that the surveyed sample shows a substantial growth figure over the three-year Post Covid 2020-2023 period with respect to the main indicators turnover, employees and especially market share.
+• The research results show that the surveyed sample shows a substantial growth figure over the three-year Post Covid 2020-2023 period with respect to the main indicators turnover, employees, and especially market share.

 Register to download the full article

-First and last name *
+Last name *

 Company